Waldegg Castle: A modest financial compensation and a modest rent for the descendants of the family von Sury

 The three siblings Charles, Victor and Marguerite von Sury received a modest financial compensation from the Canton of Solothurn of CHF 600,000 for the 200,000 square meter complex consisting of the Waldegg Castle and its formal garden and park, several outbuildings, two chapels, an allée, agricultural land and a farm.
-In addition, the descendants of the family von Sury continue to have the right to live in the apartment on the first floor of the east wing of the castle at a modest rent of CHF 1,000 per year (the rent was indexed to the level of 1963 and has since been adjusted according to inflation.
+In addition, the descendants of the family von Sury continue to have the right to live in the apartments on the first floor of the east wing of the castle at a modest rent of CHF 1,000 per year (the rent was indexed to the level of 1963 and has since been adjusted according to inflation.
 The annual rent in 2022 was CHF 3,923).
 The prerequisite is that the tenants bear the family name von Sury.
 In the same year that the purchase and donation agreement came into force, in 1963, the castle estate was transferred to the Waldegg Castle Foundation.
 In 1975, the Waldegg Castle became the headquarters of the Center for Intercultural Dialogue, an organisation that fosters understanding between the different languages and cultures of Switzerland.
 In 1963, a comprehensive renovation programme was started that lasted over 20 years.
 The castle museum opened in 1991.

 Architecture: The castle and its surroundings

 Waldegg Castle, engraving by Nicolas Perignon with dedication to Pierre Victor, Baron de Besenval, around 1785.

-The Waldegg Castle was built in the local Türmlihaus style, meaning a house with many towers, compared to its size.
+The Waldegg Castle was built in the local Türmlihaus style, meaning a house with many towers, relative to its size.
 The architectural influences of the French and Italian Baroque are clearly visible.

-In the first construction phase in the 17th century, the rectangular wing, the corps de logis, designed by an unknown architect, was built with three tower-like pavilions facing the garden.
-Between the three towers there are two three-axis building parts with a crowning gable.
+In the first construction phase in the 17th century, the rectangular wing – the corps de logis, designed by an unknown architect – was built with three tower-like pavilions facing the garden.
+Between these towers are two three-bay sections, each crowned with a gable.

 From 1689, after Johann Viktor P. Joseph von Besenval (1638–1713) was appointed Schultheiss of the Republic of Solothurn in 1688, long, single-floor galleries were added on both sides of the corps de logis, at the ends of which are corner turrets, a kind of small pavilions.
 At the beginning of the 18th century, these single-floor galleries were heightened by one floor.
 These first floor galleries were formerly used as loggias.
 Niches in the galleries house allegorical statues which were carved in 1683 by Johann Peter Frölicher (1662–1723).
 These statues originally adorned as free-standing figures the roof cornice of the two once single-floor galleries.

 The coat of arms symbols of the family von Besenval can be seen in and around the castle.
 In the central axis of the corps de logis on the south façade, there is the coat of arms of the family von Besenval in stucco.
 And horseshoes, the symbols of the coat of arms of the Besenvals' Barony of Brunstatt, adorn the red and white shutters of the corps de logis.